pykale/pykale/tests/README.md

 ## Test Pipeline

 The test pipeline is defined in [`pykale/.github/workflows/test.yml`](https://github.com/pykale/pykale/blob/main/.github/workflows/test.yml).
-It runs on every pull request, push to the main branch and every midnight.
-Downloaded test data and pip packages are cached in the GitHub Actions runner.
-Please note strict matching of the cache key is used to test data and a softer matching is used to pip packages for efficiency.
+It is triggered on every pull request, push to the main branch and at midnight each day.

+To minimise additional downloading time, test data and pip packages once downloaded are stored in the [GitHub Actions Caches](https://github.com/pykale/pykale/actions/caches) for future reuse.
+Test data caching uses strict matching of the cache key, meaning any change in `tests/download_test_data.py` will update the cache.
+For efficiency, pip package caching uses soft matching, resulting in cache updates driven by both the date tag and any modifications in `**/setup.py`.

 ## Test data